From BR Bullpen

 Dealt to the Boston Red Sox following the 1980 campaign, Lansford hit .336 while striking out just 28 times in 1981 and won the American League batting crown.
 He hit .301 in 1982, but following the season, he was traded to the Oakland Athletics for Tony Armas.
 He hit at least 10 homers in each of his first five years with the A's, but his batting average dropped until 1989, when he hit .336, second in the AL behind Kirby Puckett.
 He also stole a career-high 37 bases that year.
 With the A's, he appeared in the World Series in 1988, 1989, and 1990.
 After missing most of 1991 with an injury, he returned to Oakland for one last year in the majors in 1992.

-After his playing career ended, Lansford spent time on the coaching staff of Tony LaRussa with the Oakland Athletics and St. Louis Cardinals.
+After his playing career ended, Lansford spent time on the coaching staff of Tony LaRussa with the Oakland Athletics in 1994 and 1995, and St. Louis Cardinals in 1997 and 1998.
 He was more recently the hitting coach for the San Francisco Giants in 2008 and 2009.
 He moved to the Toronto Blue Jays for one season in 2010, and then to the Colorado Rockies in 2011.
+He was hitting coach of the Lamigo Monkeys when they won the 2015 Taiwan Series; his son Jared pitched for them.
 Away from the diamond, he played the role of "Kenny 'Hit or Die' Kesey" in the movie Angels in the Outfield.

-Lansford's son, Jared Lansford, is a minor league pitcher for the A's.
+Lansford's son, Jared Lansford, has pitched in the minors and Taiwan.
 Another son, Josh Lansford was a third baseman in the Chicago Cubs system until moving to the A's organization and converting to pitching.

 Notable Achievements